ssy20/Subscription_Retention_Analysis/README.md

 # Subscription_Retention_Analysis

 Given demographic information about subscribers and the time at which they unsubscribed, build a model to predict the user retention rate.
-Based on the prediction, estimate the customer LTV and identity the best price point for subscription programs in different countries.
-Analyze the impact of different marketing channel on the revenue.
+Based on the prediction, estimate the customer LTV and identity the best price point for subscription programs in different countries and from different marketing channel.

 # Data
 - user_id : the id of the user